DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/dscript-format.rst

 .. rst-class:: figurecaption

-Figure 1.3.2: An improperly written -narrate- command
+**Figure 1.3.2** An improperly written ``narrate`` command

-When you put this script in your ``./scripts/`` folder and attempt to run it, you will just see “``My``” in your chat, and probably a couple of weird things in the debug printed to your console.
-But we wanted it to say out “``My whole sentence is great, isn’t it YOUR_USERNAME!``” Why didn’t it do what we wanted it to do?
+When you put this script in your ``./scripts/`` folder and attempt to run it, you will just see "``My``" in your chat, and probably a couple of weird things in the debug printed to your console.
+But we wanted it to say out "``My whole sentence is great, isn't it YOUR_USERNAME!``" Why didn't it do what we wanted it to do?

-Each space is considered a “separator” between multiple arguments.
+Each space is considered a "separator" between multiple arguments.
 The narrate command only needs one argument (it can take a second argument, but that argument has a special prefix so we can ignore it for now).

-To Denizen, we’ve given it 7 different arguments and an open quote!
-It reads the first “argument” properly, but every “argument” afterwards is ignored and seen as weird.
+To Denizen, we've given it 7 different arguments and an open quote!
+It reads the first "argument" properly, but every "argument" afterwards is ignored and seen as weird.
 The single quote character ``'`` in the word ``isn't`` is seen as the start of an argument, is invalid, and will cause parsing errors.
 Is there a way to get the whole sentence to be considered one argument, and to get the single